angular/angular/aio/content/tutorial/first-app/first-app-lesson-04.md

 1. Save your changes and confirm the app does not display any errors.
 Correct any errors before you continue to the next step.

-At this point, you've defined an inteface that represents data about a housing location including an id, name, and location information.
+At this point, you've defined an interface that represents data about a housing location including an id, name, and location information.

 ### Step 3 - Create a test house for your app